Biodiversity Park

 Zones of the biodiversity park

-In the park, you will find various types of flavorful herbs and fragrant flowers.
+In the park, you will find various types of flavourful herbs and fragrant flowers.

 This knowledge can be consciously applied when we combine herbs in the kitchen garden while supporting biodiversity.

-In summer, the flower meadow appears as a beautiful, vibrant carpet of colors, pleasing to the eye and providing a rich source of nectar for local insects.
+In summer, the flower meadow appears as a beautiful, vibrant carpet of colours, pleasing to the eye and providing a rich source of nectar for local insects.

 The term “flower meadow” encompasses a wide variety, and in this park, we demonstrate different types.
 We experiment with various soil treatments, such as harrowing and tilling, to investigate the impact of soil structure on plant life.
 Some plots are left untreated entirely.